carbonplan/research/articles/stripe-reports-insights/index.md

 At CarbonPlan we evaluate carbon removal projects, programs, and technologies.
 We believe that carbon removal (or “negative emissions”) will play an important role in addressing the climate crisis, but that success requires a culture of rigor, transparency, and accountability.
 For us, getting the details right matters — as it does for the many inventors, scientists, entrepreneurs, and activists who work to make climate solutions a reality.

 In March 2020, we partnered with Stripe to perform our first independent analysis of carbon removal projects.
 As part of its [Negative Emissions Purchase](), Stripe solicited a wide range of project proposals, and to help encourage transparency in the field, they required that all proposals be made public.
-We received early access to these proposals to perform an  independent analysis, the results of which we are releasing to launch our public database of project reports.
+We received early access to these now-public proposals to perform an independent analysis, the results of which we are releasing to launch our public database of project reports.

 We are grateful to Stripe for prioritizing transparency, and to the many organizations and individuals who prepared these public applications.
 Making this information available offers the broader climate community a chance to grow and improve over time.

-This article summarizes our major takeaways from this effort.
+This article summarizes our major takeaways from our analysis.
 For additional detail, check out our [project reports](/reports) and the [terms of our engagement](#terms-of-engagement) with Stripe.
 Please note that this is independent work that only represents CarbonPlan’s views, not those of Stripe or any other organizations.

 ## What we did

-We performed an independent analysis of the 24 project proposals Stripe received.
+We performed an independent analysis of the 24 project proposals.
 Faced with a wide range of projects spanning everything from soil carbon management to direct air capture, we took a broad, comparative approach.

 Our goals were to harmonize metrics and concepts across a range of projects; to analyze and validate claims made by projects where possible based on the best available science and data; and to better understand challenges and opportunities facing organizations seeking climate solutions.
 As a result of our focus on cross-cutting issues, we played a different role than the domain experts who  governments and companies typically engage to evaluate project proposals in specific subject-matter areas.

 We are making all our analysis, methods, and commentary from our process public because we want our reports to help all interested organizations — researchers, project proponents, sponsor organizations — learn about the field and improve outcomes in future iterations.
 While we appreciate that confidential analysis is common (and sometimes necessary) in climate programs, it can also reduce transparency and lead to duplicate work.
 Our work aims to address both challenges, and to that end, we’re committed to growing and improving our public database of project reports over time.

-Making our work public is also an opportunity to reflect on what can and cannot be said with confidence in the complex space of carbon removal.
+Making our work public is also an opportunity to reflect on what can and cannot be said with confidence in the complex and nascent space of carbon removal.
 The gaps we’ve identified will help us develop open source methods for more detailed analyses of projects and technologies in future programs.

 ### How we analyzed projects